TigerWit/DTN-docs/README.md

      ./bin/peer chaincode install -n CHAINCODE_NAME -v CHAINCODE_VERSION -p CHAINCODE_SRC_PATH
    ```

-After finish all steps，you become an ordinary node  of `Permissioned blockchain`.

-In addition:
+Once you have completed all steps you have successfully become a node of the TigerWit blockchain.
+If you experience any problems setting up or operating please contact our Client Support<support@tigerwit.co.uk> team.

-  If you want to become a `permissioned` node of TigerWit blockchain, please contact us at:support@tigerwit.co.uk.
+  If you now wish to become a `permissioned` node, please contact our Client Support<support@tigerwit.co.uk> team.